Dealing with a Difficult Mother

 Where it comes from

 Your mother’s problems are a result of her childhood wounds compounded by a culture that hasn't valued women.
 If she didn’t get what she needed at critical points in her development, she carries these wounds into adulthood.
-If she was deeply damaged she can be impossible to deal with.
+If she was deeply damaged she can be nearly impossible to deal with.

 Can you relate?